mongodb/snooty/README.md

 ### Component Factory Filter

 The component factory filter process uses [SWC](https://swc.rs/) to remove unused components from the `ComponentFactory.js` file.
 A custom plugin is used to perform this transformation, and it lives in the `component-factory-transformer` directory.
+This plugin is run when the `npm run build` command is executed.

 To use the custom plugin, you'll first need to install [Rust](https://www.rust-lang.org/tools/install).